wxzxmqx/Single-Page-CV/README.md

 - `index.html` - The core structure and content.
 - `styles.css` - (Future) Styling for the CV layout.
-- `favicon.ico` - Site icon for browser tabs.
+- `briefcase.svg` - Site icon for browser tabs.

 # Tech Stack
 - HTML5